CapricanDRJ/witchers_shakespeare/index.md

 Their wicked blades have shattered what remained

-Of Watchers' guard, their power forever stained.
+Of Witchers' guard, their power forever stained.

 Perhaps from ashes, we must rise anew,